-For any variable X, $\delta X = X_w - X_x$ is the difference of its mean value in the two subdomain and $\overline{X}$ the average over the horizontal domain.
+$\delta X$ -For any variable X, $\delta X = X_w - X_x$ is the difference in the variable X between (w) and (x) ( $\delta X = \delta X_w - \delta X_x$ ) of its mean value in the two subdomain and $\overline{X}$ is the mean of the variable X in the domain the average over the horizontal domain.

-Il faut faire attention.
+The coefficient-Il faut faire attention.
 Ici on décrit le model.
 Dans le modèle, k ne dépend pas de la structure des poches.
 Il est fixé.
 C'est important de faire la distinction pour bien que le lecteur comprenne le modèle.
 On impose une proportionalité entre deux choses.
 On ne peut même pas dire que ce coefficient dépend de quelque chose.
 C'est un modèle.
 Dans des développement ultérieur, on peut imaginer ...
-So far, k in equation (2) is fixed, to a value between 0 and 1.
+So far, k in equation (2) , generally is fixed, to a value between 0 and 1, depends 1.
 This coefficient should probably depend on the structure of cold pools.
-Based on 3D CRM (Cloud Resolving
+Based on 3D CRM (Cloud Resolving Models) simulations, Lafore (2000) (oral communication) estimated this coefficient at 0.33 in the case of a linear structure such as squall grain.
+This is the value used in the GL10 model.